endymonium/NeedToKnow/README.md

 ## Notable changes

-* Removed bars of type "Power": the original implementation was marked as exprimental and to many things changed.
+* Removed bars of type "Power": the original implementation was marked as experimental and to many things changed.
 * Seperator for multiple spells is ";"

+## How to migrate from NeedToKnow

+The following should work most of the time, if it doesn't you probably used a setting which changed.
+In that case you need to start from scratch I'm afraid.

+Go to `World of Warcraft\WTF\Account\<account name>\<server>\<character>\SavedVariables` and `World of Warcraft\WTF\Account\<account name>\SavedVariables`.
+There do:

+1. Rename `NeedToKnow.lua` to `TimerBars.lua`
+2. Edit renamed file and replace all occurences of `NeedToKnow` with `TimerBars`

 ## BFA API changes